NubPaws/ChatApp/README.md

 In this chat app, users will be able to register a new accounts and log into their account.
 By doing so, users may chat with each other.

-## Current State
 As it stands now there exists a working website that can be downloaded and deployed.
-The database is stored in memory and is volatile, therefore shutting the server down for any reason will cause all of the data (users, chats and messages) to be lost.
-This was made by design as the actual database will be implemented later using the **MVC** (**M**odel **V**iew **C**ontroller) design pattern.

-Currently the website is, as stated, fully functional per execution.
-You can register new users and login, you can also add users to your chat and talk with them.

-# Technologies
-This project uses **ReactJS** with **bootstrap** for some of the stylings.<br>
-In the future we will also implement a database structure, and an application for Windows and Android.
+Running the server with an existing MongoDB database is also possible using the instructions defined at the top.

+The website currently is fully funtional and operational.
+Chat messages update in live and you can create new accounts and add accounts based on their usernames.

 # Credits
 Most images are from [wikimedia.org](https://commons.wikimedia.org) and fall under free use.